paulofmandown/rotLove/README.md

 Demos Folder
 ==========
-In Demos/main.lua, uncomment the line for the demo you'd like to see.
+In Demos/main.lua (you'll want the demos branch), uncomment the line for the demo you'd like to see.

 Then, from the Demos directory in the shell, run `love .`